gruenich/GraphBLAS/Source/README.txt

 convert             convert between matrix formats (sparse, hypersparse, bitmap,
                     and full), and conform a matrix to its desired format.

-cpu                 wrapper for Google's cpu_featuers package
+cpu                 wrapper for Google's cpu_features package

 cumsum              cumulative sum